Sergio Busquets: Club career

+Barcelona

-Born in Sabadell, Barcelona, Catalonia, Busquets began playing football with local team CD Badia del Vallès, followed by spells with CEF Barberà Andalucía, Lleida and UFB Jàbac Terrassa, before joining Barcelona's youth ranks in 2005.
+Born in Sabadell, Barcelona, Catalonia, Busquets began playing football with local team Badia del Vallès, followed by spells with Barberà Andalucía, Lleida and Jàbac Terrassa, before joining Barcelona's youth ranks in 2005.
 He scored seven goals in 26 games for the Juvenil A team in his second season and, two years later, Busquets was promoted to the B team under Pep Guardiola, and helped them achieve promotion to the third division.
-In that same season he would make his first-team debut, coming on as a substitute in the Copa Catalunya.
+In that same season, he would make his first-team debut, coming on as a substitute in the Copa Catalunya.

 Busquets played his first La Liga match on 13 September 2008, featuring 90 minutes in a 1–1 home draw to Racing Santander.
 During Barcelona's 2008–09 UEFA Champions League clash against Basel at St. Jakob-Park on 22 October 2008, he scored the second goal in the 15th minute in a 5–0 group stage win; in early December, in another start, he scored his second with Barça in the competition, netting in the 83rd minute of a 2–3 home loss against Shakhtar Donetsk.

 On 22 December 2008, Busquets signed a contract extension until 2013 with a buy-out clause of €80 million.
-On 7 March 2009 he scored his first league goal, in a 2–0 home win over Athletic Bilbao.
+On 7 March 2009, he scored his first league goal, in a 2–0 home win over Athletic Bilbao.

 On 27 May 2009, having been regularly played as he competed for the spot with internationals Seydou Keita and Yaya Touré, he also featured in Barcelona's starting eleven in the Champions League final, a 2–0 win over Manchester United in Rome; with that victory, Carles Busquets and Sergio Busquets became only the third father-and-son combo to both have won Europe's top club competition playing for the same team, joining Cesare Maldini and Paolo Maldini (won it with A.C.
 Milan) and Manuel Sanchís and Manolo Sanchís (Real Madrid).